 Sources show that imported chocolate eggs from Denmark first hit the market around 1918.
 Local bakeries began to make and sell chocolate eggs between 1920 and 1930.
-Around 1930, newly founded chocolate factories took over the production.
+Around 1930, newly founded chocolate factories took over production.
 At that time, Iceland imported about half of all its food, including chicken eggs.
 So technically, we started domestic production of chocolate easter eggs before we even had chickens.
-In fact, the first chicken farm in Iceland was built in 1929, so we can safely assume that the chocolate egg did, in fact, come before the chicken in Iceland.
+The first chicken farm in Iceland was built in 1929, so we can safely assume that the chocolate egg did come before the chicken in Iceland.

 Some examples of the Icelandic málshættir:

 The market for Easter eggs in Iceland continues to expand.
-Today you can choose between 40 different eggs at your local supermarket or grab an artisan easter egg from.
-During the Easter holidays, Icelanders consume around two tons worth of chocolate eggs of various sizes.
+Today you can choose between 40 eggs at your local supermarket or grab an artisan easter egg from.
+During the Easter holidays, Icelanders consume around two tons of chocolate eggs of various sizes.
 The average is just under seven eggs per person.
-For the past two years, producers have had enough eggs hitting the shelves, ensuring they don‘t spark a national crisis like in 2020 when the before Easter.
+Producers have made enough eggs in the past three years to ensure they don‘t spark a national crisis like in 2020, when the before Easter.
 Many disappointed Icelanders had to settle for the smallest egg on the market.
-You see, we take our easter eggs very seriously, maybe too seriously.
+We take our easter eggs very seriously, maybe too seriously.